siers/nix-gitignore/README.md

     /that/**.html
   '';

-  source = gitignoreSourceAux additionalIgnores ./source;
+  source = gitignoreSource additionalIgnores ./source;
 in
   "use ${source} here"
 ```

 ## Usage

-The `default.nix` exports (among other things) six functions.
+The `default.nix` exports (among other things) four functions.
 Three of these are:

+    gitignoreSource [] ./source
+        # Simplest version

+    gitignoreSource "supplemental-ignores\n" ./source
+        # This one reads the ./source/.gitignore and concats the auxiliary ignores

     gitignoreSourcePure "ignore-this\nignore-that\n" ./source
-        # Use this string as the gitignore file.
+        # Use this string as gitignore, don't read ./source/.gitignore.

     gitignoreSourcePure ["ignore-this\nignore-that\n", ~/.gitignore] ./source
         # It also accepts a list (of strings and paths) that will be concatenated
         # once the paths are turned to strings via readFile.

-    gitignoreSourceAux "supplemental-ignores\n" ./source
-        # This one reads ./source/.gitignore and concats the auxiliary ignores.

-    gitignoreSource ./source
-        # The one stop shop for all your ignoring needs.
-        # gitignoreSource = gitignoreSourceAux "";

 They're all derived from the `Filter` functions with the first filter argument hardcoded as `(_: _: true)`:

     gitignoreSourcePure = gitignoreFilterSourcePure (_: _: true);
-    gitignoreSourceAux = gitignoreFilterSourceAux (_: _: true);
     gitignoreSource = gitignoreFilterSource (_: _: true);

 The `filter` accepts the same arguments the `filterSource` function would pass to its filters.
 Thus `fn: gitignoreFilterSourcePure fn ""` is extensionally equivalent to `filterSource`.
+The file is blacklisted iff it's blacklisted by either your filter or the gitignoreFilter.

 If you want to make your own filter from scratch, you may use